 The City currently maintains such a fund.
 It is funded with contributions from the City's operating funds and premium contributions from employees and retirees.
-In addition to medical care costs, the fund will continue for the purpose of dental, vision, long term disability, life insurance, other post-employment benefits, and the City's wellness program costs.
+In addition to medical care costs, the fund will continue for the purpose of dental, vision, long term disability, life insurance, public safety physicals and counseling costs, and the City's wellness program costs.
 The City switched to a fully insured medical plan at 1/1/07.
 The City switched to a fully insured dental plan at 1/1/13.